 Full Time: 12 months | Part-time: currently up to 63 months

-Gain an in-depth understanding of the way young children and young adults think and behave on this flexible and highly regarded master's course.
+Gain an in-depth understanding of the way young children and young adults think and behave on this flexible and highly regarded MA Education (Early Years) master course.

 Focus on cutting-edge research in child development and theories of professional ethics and leadership, and gain an in-depth understanding of the way young children think and behave.

 Our teaching is interactive, experiential and innovative.
 We utilise a wide variety of technologies to enhance your learning, including making use of presentation tools, interactive whiteboards, mixed media, social media and mobile technologies in our teaching and screen capture in assessment.

 You tutors are internationally or nationally renowned and their research regularly has a direct impact on school curricula and learning techniques, both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course, and you will benefit from the breadth of their expertise and backgrounds in educating and influencing policy.

 The Institute of Education is based in our historic London Road campus, which has undergone a £30 million refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.

 We have created custom-built spaces for the teaching of specialist subjects, including: modern laboratories; musical studios, including an electronic drum kit room and a recording studio; well-equipped art studios and facilities for the practise of work in drawing, painting, sculpture and mixed media; and studios for wet photography and printmaking, including silk-screen.

 The Institute also houses an incredible collection of teaching and research resources, called the Learning Hub.
 A treasure trove for teachers and researchers, the Learning Hub contains every type of teaching aid imaginable for loan or for reference, from big books to puppets.
 A printing and binding facility, and technical equipment library are also available for your use.